 Several years back I posted on the question, “Are Yahweh and Allah the Same God?”
 It was a relatively short article in which I suggested that the Muslim Allah is a fictitious character based on the real god, Yahweh.
-I compared this to the fictitious Santa Clause which it based on the real person, Saint Nicholas.
+I compared this to the fictitious Santa Clause which it based on the real person, Saint Nicholas, demonstrating that it is not true that Muslims and Christians worship the same God.
 That post did not attempt to go into any great depth as to how the fictional god is different from the real god.

 To fully answer the question, we must first determine what is meant by “the same.”
 How much overlap in belief must there be to call them the same god, and how big a difference means they are not the same?
 The answer to this question frames how one will answer the first question.
 For an extreme example, we might ask if Catholics, Baptists, and Oneness Pentecostals worship the same god.
 If those different conceptions of God are acceptable, then do mainstream Christians (Catholic and Protestant), Mormons, and Jehovah’s Witnesses worship the same god?

 All of those groups mentioned accept the Bible, both Old and New Testaments, as the inspired word of God, even though there are significant differences in interpretation.
 The next step back would be to ask whether or not Jews, who consider the Tanach (Old Testament) as Scripture, worship the same god as Christians, who believe both the Old and New Testaments are divinely inspired.

 Andy Bannister goes back still one step further to ask if the god of the Quran is the god of the Bible.